lyn1874/daml/README.md

 ### Decoupled Appearance and Motion Learning for Efficient Anomaly Detection in Surveillance Video

-This repository provides the implementation for our paper [**Decoupled Appearance and Motion Learning for Efficient Anomaly Detection in Surveillance Video** (Bo Li, Sam Leroux, and Pieter Simoens)](https://arxiv.org/abs/2011.05054).
+This repository provides the implementation for our paper [**Decoupled appearance and motion learning for efficient anomaly detection in surveillance video** (Bo Li, Sam Leroux, and Pieter Simoens)](https://www.sciencedirect.com/science/article/pii/S107731422100093X).
 We experimentally show that our method achieved higher anomaly detection accuracy and inference speed than the existing works on several benchmark datasets.

 Our anomaly detection framework can be seen in the figure below:
 ![algorithm](gt/framework.png)